 So, out of all this, I want you to know, whatever you can do to ‘get’ what I’m saying, DO IT!
 Because TEACHING IS NOT YOUR LIFE!

-And, if you need to take some time away from it to work this out (before it takes a too big of a toll on you), DO THIS TOO!
+And, if you need to take some time away from school to work this out (before it takes too big a toll on you), DO THIS TOO!

 Intention becomes Action: